davidmelvin/GetMacked/README.md

 3. Choose the best answer to the question.
 4. Click the GetMacked icon in the top right to check your answer.

+##Credits
+Icon Created by Alex Auda Samora from the Noun Project

 ##Changelog
 - Version 0.1 - Inititial, basic functionality
 - Version 0.2 - Cleaned up, removed some unnecessary stuff